bitrix24/b24restdocs/api-reference/chat-bots/commands/events/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
 - parameter types are not specified
-- parameter mandatory status is not indicated
+- parameter requirements are not indicated
-- parameter tables are generated as examples.
+- parameter tables are generated based on an example.
 What is [14] in the example???

 {% endnote %}